 The Health Board supports a significant number of patients with impaired decision making, and the Committee received regular reports on the use of the Mental Capacity Act throughout the Health Board, including staff training, the use of the Independent Mental Capacity Advocacy Service (IMCAs) and Health Board involvement in Court of Protection cases.
-The Committee is receiving increasing assurance of the work underway to improve performance, and is very supportive of plans to review the model delivering against the Mental Capacity Act and DoLS.
+The Committee is receiving increasing assurance of the work underway to improve performance.